-The navigation system used during the surveys employed an onboard dGPS using corrections provided by the U.S. Coast Guard beacon.
+The navigation system used during the surveys employed an onboard dual antenna dGPS using FM corrections provided by the U.S. Coast Guard beacon.
 During the survey the vessel was operated on parallel tracks with slightly overlapping sonagraphic records.
 The first trackline within each area was located 15 to 20 meters from the shoreline allowing full coverage of the Bay floor up to the middle intertidal zone or above.
-Once the initial trackline had been completed, the vessel moved offshore in approximately 38meter increments and paralleled the primary trackline.
-Maintaining a line parallel to the primary trackline was accomplished by the use of a real-time position and digital trackline map.
-Once sufficient shoreline buffer had been developed for turns, straight-line survey swaths were employed to minimize data loss due to distortion occurring in turns.
-In general high wave environments and areas with significant vessel traffic were surveyed at night to maximize the quality of acoustic record collected.
+Once the initial trackline had been completed, the vessel moved offshore in approximately 35-meter increments and paralleled the primary trackline.
+Maintaining a line parallel to the primary trackline was accomplished by the use of a real-time position and digital Once sufficient shoreline buffer had been trackline map. developed, straight-line swaths were employed to minimize data loss occurring in turns.
+In high wave environments and areas with significant vessel traffic were surveyed at night to maximize the quality of acoustic record collected.